netlify-labs/netlify-plugin-a11y/README.md

 - the total number of issues on the page
 - the sum of *all* issues across *all* pages that were checked

-By default, the plugin checks **all** your site's pages for violations of WCAG 2.1 level AA, and fail the site build if any a11y issues are found.
+By default, the plugin checks **all** your site's pages for violations of WCAG 2.1 level AA, and fails the site build if any a11y issues are found.
 ## Demo

 The demo site is an Eleventy blog containing some pages that have accessibility issues: https://netlify-plugin-a11y-demo.netlify.com/